gdamore/tcell/README.md

 ## Wide & Combining Characters

-The `SetContent()` API takes a primary rune, and an optional list of combining runes.
+The `Put()` API takes a string, which should be legal UTF-8, and displays the first grapheme (which may composed of multiple runes).
+It returns the actual width displayed, which can be used to advance the column positiion for the next display grapheme.
+Alternatively, `PutStr()` or `PutStrStyled()` can be used to display a single line of text (which will be clipped at the edge of the screen).

-If any of the runes is a wide (East Asian, Emoji, etc.) rune occupying two cells, then the library will skip output from the following cell.
-Care must be taken in the application to avoid explicitly attempting to set content in the next cell, otherwise the results are undefined.
-(Normally the wide character is displayed, and the other character is not; do not depend on that behavior.)
+If a second character is displayed immediately in the cell adjacent to a wide character (offset by one instead of by two), then the results are undefined.

 ## Colors